A characterization of alternating links in thickened surfaces

 \subsection{Introduction}

-Alternating knots in $S^3$ can be characterized as precisely those knots which simultaneously bound both positive and negative definite spanning surfaces.
-This beautiful result was established recently by Greene \cite{Greene}.
-Indeed, in \cite{Greene}, Greene proves a more general statement characterizing alternating links in $\ZZ/2$ homology 3-spheres, and in \cite{Howie}, Howie independently gives a similar characterization of alternating links in terms of spanning surfaces.
+Alternating links in $S^3$ can be characterized as precisely those links which simultaneously bound both positive and negative definite spanning surfaces.
+This beautiful result was established recently by Greene in \cite{Greene}, and Howie obtained a similar characterization of alternating links in $S^3$ in terms of spanning surfaces in \cite{Howie}.

+These results have been extended to almost alternating knots by Ito in \cite{Ito-2018}, and to toroidally alternating knots by Kim in \cite{Kim-2019}.

+In \cite{Greene}, Greene showed that, in general, $Y=S^3$ is the only $\ZZ/2$ homology 3-sphere containing a link that bounds both positive and negative definite surfaces (and that any such link in $S^3$ is alternating).

-These results were subsequently extended, first to almost alternating knots by Ito in \cite{Ito-2018} and then to toroidally alternating knots by Kim in \cite{Kim-2019}.
-In this paper, we study links in thickened surfaces, and we present a generalization of the results of Greene and Howie giving a topological characterization of alternating links in thickened surfaces.
+In this paper, we study links in thickened surfaces, and we present a generalization of the results of Greene and Howie, giving a topological characterization of alternating links in thickened surfaces.